 We then used these simulated pre-mortality and post-mortality datasets to test the ability of both methods to correctly determine whether or not PIHM was occurring when the parameters Np, μp and kp were known.
-Although the parameters Np, μp, and kp are always unknown in real systems, a method that fails under these ideal simulation conditions with known parameters will certainly also fail when these values must be estimated from empirical data.
-In practice, for the Adjei Method, Np, μp, and kp are estimated using the Crofton Method (Adjei et al., 1986), while μp and kp in the Likelihood Method can be estimated jointly with a and b or via the Crofton Method.
+Although the parameters Np, μp and kp are always unknown in real systems, a method that fails under these ideal simulation conditions with known parameters will certainly also fail when these values must be estimated from empirical data.
+In practice, for the Adjei Method, Np, μp and kp are estimated using the Crofton Method (Adjei et al., 1986), while μp and kp in the Likelihood Method can be estimated jointly with a and b or via the Crofton Method.

-We compared the two methods using three different mean parasite intensity values (μp = 10, 50, 100) and three different host survival functions (gradual, moderate, and steep decreases in the host survival with increasing parasite intensity, Fig. 2A).
-For a given μp, each survival function had the same LD50 ([μp=10, LD50=7.39], [μp=50, LD50=35.57], [μp=100, LD50=77.3]), but different values of a and b.
-We examined each μp-survival function pair at three levels of parasite aggregation, kp=0.1, 0.5, and 1 — realistic values of parasite aggregation in natural populations (Shaw et al., 1998).
+We compared the two methods using three different mean parasite intensity values (μp = 10, 50, 100) and three different host survival functions (gradual, moderate and steep decreases in the host survival with increasing parasite intensity, Fig. 2A).
+For a given μp, each survival function had the same LD50 ((μp=10, LD50=7.39), (μp=50, LD50=35.57), (μp=100, LD50=77.3)), but different values of a and b.
+We examined each μp survival function pair at three levels of parasite aggregation, kp=0.1, 0.5, and 1 — realistic values of parasite aggregation in natural populations (Shaw et al., 1998).
 For each of these 27 parameter combinations we simulated 150 datasets and tested the probability of each method correctly identifying PIHM in the post-mortality dataset (power) and incorrectly identifying PIHM in the pre-mortality dataset (Type I error).
 For each method, we used a likelihood ratio test to determine whether the full model with PIHM provided a significantly better fit than the reduced model without PIHM at significance level of 0.05.
-We also examined the impact of sample size by simulating each parameter for pre-mortality sample sizes of Np = [50, 100, 200, 300, 400, 500].
+We also examined the impact of sample size by simulating each parameter for pre-mortality sample sizes of Np = (50, 100, 200, 300, 400, 500).
 Wild host populations were assumed to be sampled after PIHM has occurred, thus we calculated the sample size in the power simulations as the average number of surviving hosts over all 150 simulations for each parameter combination.
-The distribution of surviving hosts over the 150 simulations was generally symmetrical and the standard deviation was small compared to the mean (maximum coefficient of variation was approximately 0.06 across all parameter combinations), suggesting that the mean number of surviving hosts was an adequate summary statistic of the number of hosts sampled post-mortality.
+The distribution of surviving hosts over the 150 simulations was generally symmetrical and the S.D. was small compared with the mean (maximum coefficient of variation was approximately 0.06 across all parameter combinations), suggesting that the mean number of surviving hosts was an adequate summary statistic of the number of hosts sampled post-mortality.

 We then tested the ability of the Likelihood Method to correctly identify PIHM under the more realistic condition of unknown pre-mortality parameters.
 Based on the first set of simulations, we excluded the Adjei Method and only examined the power of the Likelihood Method under “best-case” scenario parameter values, setting μp=10 and k=1 because PIHM is most detectable when parasites are less clumped and mean intensity is low.
-We examined the impact of survival function shape and sample size on the Likelihood Method’s ability to identify PIHM when the pre-mortality parameters μp and kp and the survival function parameters a and b needed to be estimated.
-We performed 500 simulations over a range of different samples sizes for gradual, moderate, and steep survival functions, following the simulation procedure described above.
+We examined the impact of survival function shape and sample size on the ability of the Likelihood Method to identify PIHM when the pre-mortality parameters, μp and kp, and the survival function parameters, a and b, needed to be estimated.
+We performed 500 simulations over a range of different samples sizes for gradual, moderate and steep survival functions, following the simulation procedure described above.

-Question 2: Can we estimate properties of the host survival function?
+2.2.2.
+Question 2: can we estimate properties of the host survival function?